 - reduced chance of getting type 2 diabetes, cardiovascular disease, and some cancers

 - Physically active children achieve higher levels of academic attainment than their less physically active peers, read more here: pe-and-attainment-evidence-paper-january-2022.pdf (youthsporttrust.org)

 - improved self-confidence

 - improved social skills, integration into peer groups, and extended social networks

 - improved self-esteem with a greater effect for children with perceptual, emotional, and learning disabilities

 - reduced anxiety, stress levels, and the potential for reduced depression

 There is also growing evidence highlighting a positive association between children’s physical activity and their attitude and academic performance (really important for school work/homework/exams).

 Most children (and adults) aren’t doing enough physical activity to harness all these wonderful benefits!
-In fact, only about 1 in 5 children are actually doing the right amount of activity they need, and girls do less than boys!!
+In fact, only 57.6% of children are meeting the recommended guidelines in Buckinghamshire with girls doing less than boys.

 - Foster a positive attitude to physical activity: This is best achieved through a focus on fun and enjoyment, which may increase physical activity and at the same time enhance fitness.
 A focus on activities such as intense running may have a negative impact on the attitude to physical activity in some young people particularly those that are overweight or unfit.